 - Provided to athletes who achieve a performance pathway standard in their event relative to their age.
 2017 Standards

-- Claims for this funding must be made by November 30.
+- Claims for this funding must be made by November 30; Off-Track funding can by made until March 1.
 Athletes must make one claim only for the entire amount.
 Receipts are no longer required.
 Athletes must complete the claim form below noting the date and location of the performance that qualified them for their standard

 - Athletics Manitoba will make an attempt to follow up with athletes and coaches who have qualified, but ultimately athletes and their coaches are responsible for being aware of the standards, their performances and for submitting their expense claims